Bippus, Indiana

 Bippus is an unincorporated community in Warren Township, Huntington County, Indiana, United States.

 History

 Bippus was laid out and platted in 1885, although a settlement had existed there for sometime prior.
 It was named for George Jacob Bippus, who was instrumental in bringing the railroad to the site.

+Demographics

+The United States Census Bureau delineated Bippus as a census designated place in the 2022 American Community Survey.

 Notable people

-Bippus is the hometown of sportscaster Chris Schenkel.
+Bippus was the hometown of sportscaster Chris Schenkel.